 Enter the name for this campaign and set the size to match the Publisher zone we created.
 For this example, we'll name our campaign "Example Campaign - 300x250" and make sure the 300x250 Medium Rectangle ad is selected from the drop-down.
 Click "Save" to finish creating your campaign.

-Step 5: Creating a Banner
+Step 5: Creating an Ad item

 Step 6: Assigning the Campaign to a Zone